gladjs/glad/README.md

 - A request comes in to `/foo`
 - The router locates the `/foo` route.
 - The router checks the route entry to see if there is a specific body parser it should use for this request.
 If not, it uses the default body parser defined in your `config.js` file.
 Either way, the body gets parsed.
 - The router then checks to see if there is a policy specified on the route entry.
-If there is, it routes the request to the policy and if it is accepted, the policy hands the request off to the correct controller/action combo, if not it routes the request to the correct controller/action combo.
+- If there is a policy, it routes the request to the policy and if it is accepted, the policy hands the request off to the correct controller/action combo.
+- If there is no policy, The router routes the request off to the correct controller/action combo.

 There's quite a lot happening behind the scenes to facilitate this flow, but that's basically the gist of it.
 You have routes, models, controllers, and (if you'd like) views.
 Routes point to controllers, controllers pull in models and complete the request with various types of data/views.